Frank120/-Ecp/readme.md

-how to run the project
+How to run the project.
 -----

 npm install <br> npm run start